betrusted-io/xous-docs/memory.md

 that physical address.
 Otherwise, they are pulled from the "general-purpose RAM" section.

 A process can request specific memory ranges to be allocated.
 For example, a `uart_server` might request the UART memory region be allocated so that it can handle that device and provide a service.
 This region cannot be re-mapped to another process until it is freed.

 A process can request more memory for its heap.
 This will pull memory from the global pool and add it to that process' `heap_size`.
 Processes start out with a `heap_size` of 0, which does not include the contents of the `.text` or `.data` sections.

 If a process intends to spawn multiple threads, then it must malloc that memory prior to creating the thread.

 ## Special Virtual Memory Addresses

-These addresses are statically mapped in virtual memory.
-They are only visible in "Supervisor" mode.
-However, they are globally mapped, and are available in every process.
+The first 16 megabytes of memory are reserved for use by the kernel.

+The first 4 megabytes are universal across all processes, and represent the kernel's address space.
+These are owned by the kernel, and are available in every process in "Supervisor" mode.
+This should prevent the need from ever switching back to process 1.

 Note that the kernel takes up a single 4 MB megapage, so it can be assigned to every process simply by mapping megapage 0.

 | Address    | Description